ckormanyos/real-time-cpp/readme.md

 in the directory [./ref_app](./ref_app) and its subdirectories.

-The reference application uses cross-development based on `*nix`-like make tools in combination with either Bash Shell and GNU make, Microsoft(R) Visual Studio(R) via _External Makefile_ or CMake.
+The reference application uses cross-development based on `*nix`-like make tools in combination with either Bash/GNUmake, Microsoft(R) Visual Studio(R) via _External Makefile_ or platform-independent CMake.
-Tool chains are not available in this repo (see below for further details).

 ### Build with Bash Shell Script and GNU make